© 2015 Lynn Abbott

-It was clear he would not be put off.
+Clearly, he would not be deterred.
 I nodded and rummaged through my bag.

-I handed him my card; he glanced at my name.
+I handed him a crumpled card; he glanced at my name.

 “Humph!
 Never heard of you.”

-“Can I be honest with you?” he inquired in his crisp staccato.
+“Can I be honest with you?” he inquired in crisp staccato.

 “I don’t like this painting.
 It is too violent.
 I like peaceful paintings…” he said with a dismissive flourish of his hand.

 My friend and I suppressed our giggles until we were out of earshot.
-And I catalogued the event as one of my most memorable; I considered sketching his character.
+I concluded that he was a true eccentric and put the incident out of mind.

 At first, the passage startled me.
 What was this?
 No sea?
 Indeed, I suspect that Mr. Eccentric would be delighted by such a discovery.